When Can You Buy a Property With a 5% Down Payment?

 Cons:

 In conclusion, FHA loans are a great solution for people with little savings or ones who have yet to build their creditworthiness.
-While this loan comes with the hefty cost of insurance premiums, it also relieves you from the stress of coming up with a large down payment.
+While this loan comes with the hefty cost of insurance premiums, it also relieves you from the stress of coming up with a large down payment as a first-time buyer or someone with less resources.
 Therefore, because of their many benefits, FHA loans must be carefully considered if you are in the home buying process.

 Gary Ashton